 Well now is the time to rip up the rule book and get hitched exactly how you want and where you want!

 And while you might not be planning the exact dream wedding you had growing up, there’s plenty of positives to tying the knot with a smaller event.

-Having already been behind the lens shooting weddings and engagements since lockdown restrictions eased slightly I’m here to give you the tips I’ve learned over the past few months, working with couples who were determined that small can still mean amazing.
+Having already been behind the lens shooting weddings and engagements when lockdown restrictions eased slightly I’m here to give you the tips I’ve learned over the past few months, working with couples who were determined that small can still mean amazing.